 Huge, round leaves attached at their centers to leafstalks rise above the water.
 Large, fragrant summer flowers form above or below leaves.
 Ornamental, woody fruit is perforated like a saltshaker and looks attractive in dried arrangements.
 Do not introduce into natural bodies of water, as plants can quickly cover the surface.

-N. lutea.
-AMERICAN LOTUS.
-Native to North America.
-Similar to N. nucifera but somewhat smaller in leaf and flower.
-Flowers are pale yellow.
+- Similar to Nelumbo nucifera but somewhat smaller in leaf and flower.

 nelumbo nucifera (Nelumbium nelumbo)

 - INDIAN or CHINESE LOTUS.

 - Round leaves to 2 feet or wider are carried 36 feet above the water's surface.

 - Pink, 4- to 10 inches-wide flowers are borne singly on stems.